 Remove pan from the heat and pour in the white wine.
 Place pan back on the heat and gently scrape the bottom of the pan (loosening any brown bits from the pan).

-Add the onion, red pepper, mushrooms, carrots, rosemary, thyme, and oregano.
+Add the onion, diced red bell pepper, mushrooms, carrots, rosemary, thyme, and oregano.
 Cook 3 to 4 minutes or until onions and peppers are tender.

 Add the garlic and cook an additional minute.